 One easy way to find valuable keywords for your SEO campaigns is to sort the keywords by clicking on the “Top of Page Bid (High range)” column.

-The “Top of Page Bid (High range)” column shows you how much advertisers are willing to pay to secure a top position of their ads in the Google Search Results.
+The “Top of Page Bid (High range)” column shows you how much advertisers are willing to pay to secure a top position for their ads in the Google Search Results.

 How is this related to SEO?
 If advertisers are paying a lot for a keyword, it means it has more value to them i.e. it can generate a lot of conversions.